Mixed-Effect Thompson Sampling: ALGORITHM

-Note that while matrix $G_{t, i}$ may not be invertible, the above formulation is for ease of exposition only.
-In fact, $G_{t, i}^{-1}$ appears after using the Woodbury matrix identity to invert $\Sigma_{0, i}^{-1} + G_{t, i}$, which is well defined.
-We refer the reader to \cref{app:hyper-posterior-derivation} for more details.

-The hyper-posterior is additive in actions and can be interpreted as follows.
+The effect posterior is additive in individual actions and can be interpreted as follows.
 Each action is a single noisy observation in its estimate.
-The \emph{maximum likelihood estimate (MLE)} of the parameter of action $i$, $G_{t, i}^{-1} B_{t, i}$, contributes to \eqref{eq:linear hyper-posterior} proportionally to its precision, $(\Sigma_{0, i} + G_{t, i}^{-1})^{-1}$.
-The contribution to the $\ell$-th latent parameter is weighted by $b_{i, \ell}$, which is the mixture weight used to generate $\theta_{*, i}$ in \eqref{eq:contextual_gaussian_model}.
-The conditional posterior in \eqref{eq:linear conditional posterior} has a standard form.
-Note that its prior mean depends on latent parameters $\Psi_t$, which \texttt{G-HierTS} samples.
+The \emph{maximum likelihood estimate (MLE)} of the parameter of action $i$, $G_{t, i}^{-1} B_{t, i}$, contributes to \eqref{eq:linear effect posterior} proportionally to its precision, $(\Sigma_{0, i} + G_{t, i}^{-1})^{-1}$.
+The contribution to the $\ell$-th effect parameter is weighted by $b_{i, \ell}$, which is the mixture weight for $\theta_{*, i}$ in \eqref{eq:contextual_gaussian_model}. \cref{thm:pt_gaussian} is proved in \cref{app:effect posterior-derivation}.